 After a long weekend of wedding festivities, I was pretty exhausted to come home to the farm.
-However, sleep wouldn’t come, so at 4 o’clock in the morning, I am awake and making applesauce like the foodie nerd that I am.
+However, sleep wouldn’t come, so at 4 o’clock in the morning, I am awake and making zero waste homemade applesauce like the foodie nerd that I am.
 This was my first time ever making applesauce, not to mention, and I was excited to learn how simple it is.
 Individual plastic containers of applesauce no more!

 The Georgia Apple Festival is just around the corner so I’m really excited to experiment with this zero waste applesauce recipe using various types of apples.
 I used honey crisp apples this time and love their sweetness and crunchiness.